 This creamy roasted red pepper and tomato soup recipe is one of my favorite soups and so easy to make.
 Made with roasted tomatoes, red peppers, onions, garlic, and cream–see why this soup needs to be in your weekly rotation when the cooler weather starts to set in.

-If you are in the mood for more tomato soup recipes, then check out my Tomato Bisque recipe, next!
+If you are in the mood for more tomato soup recipes, then check out my Tomato Bisque recipe.
+Looking for a comfy chowder?
+Then check out my Clam Chowder Bread Bowl!

 This creamy roasted red pepper and tomato soup screams fall, comfy feels, and sweatpants.
 It takes almost no effort on your part; simply roast the vegetables, blend, and there you have it–dinner is ready.